Bwar3am/machine-learning-in-use/README.md

 # machine in real use
- some proect for training ML
+ some projects for training ML